 ---|

-This is a fee estimate & subject to change.
+This treatment fee is an estimate & subject to change.
 Please check with your clinician for an exact fee based on your unique clinical condition.

-The cost of a root canal treatment depends on a few factors.
-This includes the type of tooth, the extent of the damage and the post-root canal treatment cost (crowns).
+The root canal cost in Singapore depends on a few factors.
+This includes the type of tooth, the extent of the damage, and the post-root canal treatment cost (crowns).

 Type of the tooth: Molars tend to be the largest, then premolars and anterior teeth.
 The complexity increases when there are more roots and multiple roots within a canal.